LabraxAI/GAN.js/README.md

 # GAN.js
 A simple gpu accelerated GAN library written in JS.
 It uses gpu.js.
+It is WIP.